Bothy: The gardener's bothy

 Bothy life seems to have been varied, with some of the flavour of a student residence.
-In some cases gardeners were fined for being untidy and forbidden to sing.
-Another ex bothy resident recalled gardeners arriving with heavy heart, having left home for the first time, and regretful years later on leaving the bothy.
+In some cases gardeners were fined for being untidy, and forbidden to sing.
+Another ex-bothy resident recalled gardeners arriving with heavy heart, having left home for the first time, but regretful years later on leaving the bothy.
 In “A bothy Yuletide” he describes how, despite the necessity for two gardeners to remain on duty over the holiday to bank up the fires, the others accompanied them on their rounds and “the sound of Christmas carols mingled strangely with the rattle of the shovel”.
-Clearly singing was not always forbidden.

 Ownership

 Bothies are usually owned by the landowner of the estate on which they stand, although the actual owner is rarely involved in any way, other than by permitting their continued existence, and by helping with transport of materials.
 Many are maintained by volunteers from the Mountain Bothies Association (MBA), a charity that looks after 97 bothies in Scotland, the north of England, and Wales.

 The location of these bothies can be found on the Mountain Bothies Association (MBA) website, along with information on how people can help.